mwdeshaw/Break/proposalREADME.md

 # [Break](link not here right now)

 ## Background and Overview
 As a child, I would spend hours playing a terminal gane called Magic Ball, where the objective was to clear the map of blocks with a ball and paddle.
-The motivation behind break is to remake a favorite childhood game in Javascript.
+The motivation behind Break is to remake a favorite childhood game in Javascript.

 The objective of the game will be to use the ```a``` and ```d``` keys to move a paddle along the bottom of the board.
 The player would seek to catch the ball on the paddle and bounce it back to the blocks.
 A standard block will break if hit with the ball.
 If one clears the entire area, they win.
 A player has 3 lives and if they miss the ball, they lose a life.
 If ine loses 3 lives, the game ends and they have to restart.